-OVERVIEW: The California-based Shurl and Kay Curci Foundation funds scientific research in a handful of disciplines, though the majority of grants go toward neuro and brain science.
+OVERVIEW: The California-based Shurl and Kay Curci Foundation funds scientific research in a handful of disciplines, though the majority of grants support neuro- and brain science.

-IP TAKE: Curci tends to support the same organizations each year.
-While newcomers appear on its rosters each year, they're rare.
-Grantseekers definitely have their work cut out when approaching this funder.
+IP TAKE: Curci tends to support organizations with which it is familiar.
+While newcomers appear on its rosters each year, they are rare.

 The foundation does not accept unsolicited grant applications or requests for funding.
-Its website provides some basic information for grantseekers, but those with further questions should contact the foundation.
+Its website provides some basic information for grantseekers, but those with further questions should contact the foundation directly.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).